|Code||Course Title / Description|

 |MUSC102||Music Appreciation 3 credits|

 Introduction to music as artistic expression.
 This course will provide an overview of music throughout the ages, studying different periods in history through the lens of the basic elements of music.
 Student will listen to and study a wide variety of musical styles from Gregorian Chant to modern popular music.
-No musical background necessary.
-Offered in the classroom Spring semester, and on-line Fall, Spring and Summer (on demand) semesters
+No musical background necessary

 |MUSC111||Music Theory I 3 credits|

 Building a foundation of diatonic harmonic vocabulary.
 Introduction to part-writing.
-Students are encouraged to take MUSC114 - Music Skills I - Music Skills I concurrently.
 This course is designed for students who have a basic knowledge of music notation, scales, intervals, and chords.
-Fall semester.

 |MUSC112||Music Theory II 3 credits|

-Continuation of MUSC111 - Music Theory I - Music Theory I. Melodic analysis and reduction.
-Students are encouraged to take MUSC115 - Music Skills II - Music Skills II concurrently.
-Spring semester
+Continuation of MUSC111 - Music Theory I - Music Theory I. Melodic analysis and reduction, analysis of musical phrases and form.

 |MUSC114||Music Skills I 2 credits|